What Is a Split-Level House?

 Split-level homes have been a popular option since the 1950s, though they aren't being built as much anymore.

-Nonetheless, they remain popular for four important reasons.
+Nonetheless, they remain popular for three key reasons.

 1. Open Floor Plans Are Losing Fans